ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 ## What is Quantum Safe Cryptography?
 {: #quantum-safe-cryptography}

-Quantum safe Cryptography, also known as post Quantum Cryptography, is a new generation of the public-key cryptographic system that is undergoing NIST evaluation.
-These new Quantum Cryptographic algorithms are based on hard mathematical problems that even large quantum computers cannot break.
+Quantum safe cryptography, also known as post quantum cryptography, is a new generation of the public-key cryptographic system that is undergoing NIST evaluation.
+These new quantum cryptographic algorithms are based on hard mathematical problems that even large quantum computers cannot break.

-When these Quantum Cryptographic algorithms are used for TLS communication, the security of the key exchange negotiated between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
+When these quantum cryptographic algorithms are used for TLS communication, the security of the key exchange negotiated between the client and server are expected to have higher security levels than the current RSA and ECC algorithms.
 However NIST hast not standardized the algorithms, until then
 {{site.data.keyword.keymanagementserviceshort}} will adopt a hybrid method to use both Quantum Safe